#

 Interconnect: Cannon has two underlying networks: A traditional TCP/IP network and low-latency InfiniBand networks that enable high-throughput messaging for inter-node parallel-computing and fast access to Lustre mounted storage.
 The IP network topology connects the three data centers together and presents them as a single contiguous environment to FASRC users.

-Software: Our core operating system is CentOS.
+Software: Our core operating system is Rocky Linux.
 We maintain the configuration of the cluster and all related machines and services via Puppet.
 Cluster job scheduling is provided by SLURM (Simple Linux Utility for Resource Management) across several shared partitions, processing approximately 45,600,000 jobs per year.
 See our documentation on running jobs.

 As well as supporting cluster modules, we manage over a thousand different scientific software tools and programs.
 The FASRC user portal is a great place to find out more information on software modules, check on job status, and submit a help request.
 A license manager service is maintained for software requiring license checkout at run-time.
 Other services to the community include the distribution of individual use software packages and Citrix and Virtual OnDemand (VDI) instances that allow for remote display and execution of various software packages.